top of page

 Writer's pictureDevon Noel Lee

-Genealogy Source Citations for Those You Dislike Writing Them
+Explaining Where You Obtained Your Facts: Genealogy Source Citations For Those Who Dislike Making Them

 "What evidence do you have to prove that Grandpa was born on 18 April 1912?"
 If you have properly cited your genealogy sources, you know exactly what evidence supports the date of birth for your grandfather.